LukeDS-it/LDSoftware-Commons/primavera-business/README.md

 Follows the basic database schema, divided by logical scope

 ## Repositories
-The repositories use spring-data-jpa and querydsl to allow easy access and querying the datasource.
+The repositories use `spring-data-jpa` and querydsl to allow easy access and querying the datasource.
 Please refer to their official documentation to understand how to query the database.
 You can use the included DatabaseService to proxy the calls to the various repositories in a typesafe manner.

-## DTOs
-The main DatabaseService always returns DTO objects, not the entities.
-This was made to easen the development of the front-end part, giving out data that is ready to be viewed, especially the multilanguage data, that in the entities comes as a map of languages, while in the view layer it should (and it is so) only have the language that the user is interested in.

 ### How to use the repositories
-Normally in your project you just need to implement a basic DatabaseService that extends the AbstractDatabaseService.
-In there you will need to properly inject your additional repositories and register them with the proper class, so that you can call the default methods of the DatabaseService.
+This project helps you focus on the single-responsibility principle and encourages you to use the MVC
+model: the CRUD repositories are already made `with spring-data-jpa`, and the business logic to save complex entities should be written inside the `BusinessService`.
+A basic implementation of the service is provided as an `AbstractBusinessService`, to allow you to simply extend that class in the case that you're working with entities that don't need additional logic in the CRUD operations.

 ### Creating new entities
 The artifact gives basic entities to start a database, so to add new classes